AimeeKnight/Bio-Profile/AimeeMarieKnight.md

 *   **University of Massachusetts at Lowell**
-    Bachelor or Science in Information Technology, 2012-Present
+    Bachelor of Science in Information Technology, 2012-Present

 *   **University of Alabama at Birmingham  - Summa Cum Laude**